hue881/hue881.github.io/mcs/2026/fall/math/SAT/welcome/index.md

 | In person | 10 minutes before and after each Saturday session |
 | Conferences | By appointment, in person or by video call |

 Parents: please email for anything involving grades, attendance, homework concerns, or score goals so we have a written record.
-Urgent same-day issues (absence, late pickup) are best handled by text.
+Urgent same-day issues (absence) are best handled by text.

 ## What We Cover This Year